-Australian firefighters get reprieve after tough night
+Australian firefighters get reprieve ahead of more heat

 - Australia’s wildfires have dwarfed other recent catastrophic blazes, with its burnt terrain more than twice the extent of that ravaged by 2019 fires in Brazil, California and Indonesia combined.

-- Australia Prime Minister Scott Morrison has pledged A$2 billion ($1.4 billion) to a newly created National Bushfire Recovery Agency.
+- Prime Minister Scott Morrison has pledged A$2 billion ($1.4 billion) to a newly created National Bushfire Recovery Agency.

 - About 100 firefighters from the United States and Canada are helping, with another 140 expected in coming weeks.